Tuesday, November 14, 2006

 Looks like everything went well.
 In my interview prep I found the "why you are better?" question the most difficult to answer.
 Looks like you did well, good luck on the rest of it!

-inblue said...
+Inblue said...

 This comment has been removed by a blog administrator.

-inblue said...
+Inblue said...

 You open to sharing you chicago experinece in more detail ?
 I'd be blessed.

-ScareCrow said...
+A said...

 sure :-) send me an email at my id.